A female student of the Addiction Studies Certificate program

 **** Only one Field Placement/practicum can count towards this certificate and there has to be a substantive component related to addictions, confirmed by the Addiction Studies Coordinator.

 Note: Many of the above listed courses have prerequisites.
-Students are encouraged to talk to the individual professors if they do not have the required prerequisites as those requirements may be waived.
+Students are encouraged to talk to the Chair of the department offering the course if they do not have the required prerequisites as those requirements may be waived.

 The coordinator may accept additional courses towards this certificate on a case by case basis.